MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

     encoding: utf8
     decoding: utf8

-If you're confusing why this command is much logner than we mentioned earlier, make sure you have read those 4 sections carefully.
+If you're confusing why this command is much logner than we mentioned earlier, read the **encoding, decoding** section again

 RCON
 ~~~~